nevena-cvijovic/breast-cancer-prediction-knn/README.md

 (println (data-man/last-rows cancer-data 5))
 ```
 These functions are stored in __data_manipulation.clj__ file.
-Now we can see general information about the dataset - number of columns, number of rows and header.
+Now we can see general information about the dataset - number of columns, number of rows and header (names of columns).
 Also, we can print a particular column that we are interested in.

 For prediction, we need only columns that are predictors.